 The idea of Spotify's offline mode is to allow you to have access to your favourite music when you're trying to save mobile data or travelling somewhere where access to the internet might not be easy.

-With Spotify Premium you can have up to 3,333 songs available to listen to offline on up to three different devices.
+With Spotify Premium you can have up to 10,000 songs available to listen to offline on up to five different devices.
 Downloading songs, albums or playlists on Spotify is simple too, which is great.
-Just click "save" on the album you'd like to download to listen to it offline.
-Alternatively, click the three dots next to a song and click "Save to Your Music".
+Just switch the toggle next to Download on the album you'd like to download to listen offline.
+Alternatively, click the three dots in the top right and click "Download".

 How much data does Spotify use?